rxrossi/fv-server/notes.md

   ]
 }

-It is really easy to pupulate with mongoose
 Next steps, server side
-+ Move the subdocument stock from products to is own Model, reference in on products
++ [X] Move the subdocument stock from products to is own Model, reference in on products
-  + Create a working controller for get all that populates stock entries
+  + [X] Create a working controller for get all that populates stock entries
-  + Make the virtuals work
+  + [X] Make the virtuals work
-+ Make Products integration tests work
++ [X] Make Products integration tests work
-+ Make Purchases integration tests work
++ [ ] Make Purchases integration tests work

 Then, client side
-+ Write the sales feature
++ [ ] Write the sales feature